 When muscles in your neck and head become tense and contract, they can cause a tension headache.
 Some causes of muscle tension are stress, fatigue, hunger, and dehydration.
 You can relieve tense muscles with:

-- a hot pack on your neck or shoulders
+a hot pack or rice sock on your neck or shoulders

 This type of headache is caused by clogged sinuses.
 Sinus congestion can come along with a cold or allergies, but you may also be surprised to learn that pregnancy increases mucus production and therefore potentially sinus congestion.
 (More about nasal congestion can be found in our Week 20 Pregnancy article.)
 You may find relief in using:

 Some studies have shown that ginger can help with migraines.
 When you start to feel symptoms, mix 1/3 teaspoon ginger in a cup of water.
 You can repeat this several times a day.
 (2)

 By week 9 pregnancy, you may feel like you’re always running to the bathroom!
-Needing to go frequently is common in the first trimester.
+Frequent urination is common in the first trimester.
 Your kidneys are processing an increased volume of fluid and your growing uterus puts pressure on your bladder.
 Some women find that this improves in the second trimester as your uterus rises out of your pelvis, and then gets worse again in the third trimester as baby gets bigger.
 You may be tempted to limit how much you drink, but your body and baby need you to stay hydrated.
 There’s no magic trick to solve this symptom.
 Really, the only thing you can do is accept it as part of pregnancy and make frequent trips to the bathroom.
 You can, however, stop drinking a couple of hours before bed so that you’re better able to get uninterrupted sleep.

 No Symptoms?
 No worries!